Caraí

 Caraí is a Brazilian municipality located in the northeast of the state of Minas Gerais.
 Its population as of 2020 was estimated to be 23,780 people living in a total area of 1,240 km2.
-The city belongs to the mesoregion of Jequitinhonha and to the microregion of Araçuaí.
+The city is part of the Immediate Geographic Region of Teófilo Otoni.
 The elevation of the municipal seat is 750 meters.
 It became a municipality in 1948.